KosMarton/CSharpSudokuSolver/README.md

 # CSharp Sudoku Solver
-A fast and simple sudoku solver.
+A fast and simple sudoku solver made with the CSharp language.

 ## How to use it?
 It is very simple.
 Just copy and paste the source code of `Program.cs` into your project and the code will work perfectly